WonderingGodling/My-Mind-Space/src/site/notes/Explicitly Showcased/Home Page I Guess/Home Page.md

-If Youre [[Explicitly Showcased/Sunshine/Sunshine\|Sunny]] Click There And This Is For You [[Explicitly Showcased/People/Honey\|Honey]]
+If Youre [[Explicitly Showcased/Sunshine/Sunshine\|Sunny]] Click There And This Is For You [[Explicitly Showcased/People/Honey\|Honey]] If Youre My Mother And You Dont Think Im Done With Your <b>Shit</b> Click Here :D

 Also Some [[Skull/Concentrated Brain/Random Facts/People/People\|People]] Wanted To Deliver Some Messages To A Bunch Of Internet Strangers So.... [[Explicitly Showcased/From Others/Relay 1\|Relay 1]] [[Explicitly Showcased/From Others/Relay 2\|Relay 2]]